Spring in Vermont: 14 Fun Events in April and May in 2026

 Throughout the whole month of April

-Celebrate National Poetry Month in April with a visit to Poem City, AKA Montpelier.
-Poem City celebrates Vermont poetry with a walkable anthology of poems as well as a full schedule of readings, workshops, and discussions throughout April.
+Poem City celebrates Vermont poetry with a walkable anthology of poems and a full schedule of readings, workshops, and discussions throughout April.

 Presented by the Kellogg-Hubbard Library, this month-long event is an ideal way to immerse yourself in Vermont’s literary landscape while honoring outstanding Vermont poets.

-After all, we could all use more poetry in our lives!
+We could all use more poetry in our lives!

 Baby Farm Animal Celebration at Billings Farm & Museum in Woodstock, Vermont

 Spring in Vermont means it’s time for the cutest event of the year — Baby Farm Animal Celebration at Billings Farm & Museum in Woodstock.
-This year’s celebration takes place on Friday, April 7, and Saturday, April 8, from 10 am-5 pm.

 Come out to welcome this year’s new babies, including chicks, ducklings, turkeys, woolly lambs, soft bunnies, boisterous goat kids, and the cutest Jersey calves.